 The current French government of Emmanuel Macron sees the French role today as a “balancing power” able to maintain an independent position between the United States and China.
 A weak Australia, struggling to maintain obsolete French built submarines fits right into that strategy.
-Macron had support from none other that Donald Trump, who favored an insular America, withdrawn from the world stage.
+Macron had support from none other than Donald Trump, who favored an insular America, withdrawn from the world stage.

-But this is not in the long term interest of Australia, or of the United States.
+But this is not in the long-term interest of Australia, or of the United States.
 Chinese expansion must be met with resistance by the other nations of Asia and Australia is in a position to play a major role.
 To protect Taiwan, South Korea, Vietnam, and Japan requires coordination and a firm will.
 A deployment of strategic forces by Australia in partnership with the United States and the United Kingdom can provide the backbone the nations closer to the Chinese mainland need.
 And every ship and every base they deploy is one less that America must supply.